 Cysteine: may help to decrease the effects of aging, protect against heart disease and cancer, boost the immune system, aid healing, improve the production of muscle tissue, promote fat metabolism, enhance hair growth.

-L-Tryptophan: boosts the release of growth hormones, required for the production of niacin, helps alleviate insomnia by inducing normal sleep and reducing anxiety and depression.
+Tryptophan: boosts the release of growth hormone, required for the production of niacin, helps alleviate insomnia by inducing normal sleep and reducing anxiety and depression.

-L-Tyrosine: an amino acid that is the building block for several important brain chemicals, may aid in conditions where mental function is impaired or slowed.
+Tyrosine: an amino acid that is the building block for several important brain chemicals, may aid in conditions where mental function is impaired or slowed.
+Is also a precursor to adrenal and thyroid hormones.

 Collagen: binds cells and joints together, main component of articular cartilage.